Sulforaphane's cancer-inhibiting properties.

 Sulforaphane is a naturally occurring compound in cruciferous vegetables like broccoli, Brussels sprouts, and cabbage.

-In laboratory studies, sulforaphane has been shown to be a potent HDAC inhibitor, with the ability to reduce HDAC activity by up to 40%.
-It has also been shown to induce the expression of genes involved in the regulation of cancer cell growth and death.
+In laboratory studies, sulforaphane is a potent HDAC inhibitor that can reduce HDAC activity by up to 40%.
+It has also been shown to induce gene expression in regulating cancer cell growth and death.

 Synergy